MODFLOW-USGS/modflow6/DEVELOPER.md

   Start Screen.
 Click the `Environmental Variables` button and double-click the `Path` variable in the User Variables (the top table).
 Click the `New` button and enter the location of the `mingw64/bin` directory.

+Binaries may also be downloaded and installed from the [releases here](https://github.com/brechtsanders/winlibs_mingw/releases).

+**Note:** the MinGW distribution [available on conda-forge](https://anaconda.org/conda-forge/m2w64-toolchain_win-64) includes an outdated version of GCC and is not compatible with MODFLOW 6.

 #### Intel Fortran